petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation/troubleshooting-the-elasticsearch-connection.md

 	at org.elasticsearch.client.RestHighLevelClient.bulk(RestHighLevelClient.java:533) ~[?:?]
 ```

-On Liferay 7.0-7.2, it manifests in the `org.elasticsearch.client.transport.NoNodeAvailableException` error.
+On Liferay 7.0-7.2 the error manifests as `org.elasticsearch.client.transport.NoNodeAvailableException`.

-Corresponding Elasticsearch error,
+There's a corresponding error that appears in Elasticsearch:

 ```
 [2021-06-04T18:30:29,114][INFO ][o.e.x.s.a.AuthenticationService] [es-node1] Authentication of [elastic] was terminated by realm [reserved] - failed to authenticate user [elastic]
 ```

-Open the connector configuration and make sure that the username/password configured match with the credentials of the X-Pack user set up in Elasticsearch.
+Open the connector configuration in Liferay and make sure that the user name and password match the credentials of the X-Pack user in Elasticsearch.

-## Security is Enabled in Liferay, but X-Pack Security is Disabled in Elasticsearch
+## Security is Enabled in Liferay but Disabled in Elasticsearch

-On Liferay 7.3 and 7.4,
+On Liferay 7.3 and 7.4 the following log messages can appear:

 ```
 Caused by: javax.net.ssl.SSLException: Unrecognized SSL message, plaintext connection?